-To create the server-side TCP profile, use the procedure Creating the client-side TCP profile, on page 9, with the following exceptions:
+To create the server-side TCP profile, use the procedure Creating the client-side TCP profile, on page 8, with the following exceptions:

-- ◆ Step 4: Give this profile a unique name.
-In our example, we use orallg-rac-server-tcp_profile. - ◆ Step 7: Do NOT configure Maximum Syn Retransmissions, leave this setting at the default.
+- Step 4: Give this profile a unique name.
+We use ora11g-rac-server-tcp_profile. - Step 7: Do NOT configure Maximum Syn Retransmissions, leave this setting at the default.